Introduction

 And we are not finished yet

-Armed with collaboratively developed, understood and
+Armed with collaboratively developed, understood and agreed Needs and Contributions, the detailed work begins.

 Analysis of the District aligning the Needs and Contributions to the community’s unique structure and environment will enable a matrix of solution scenarios to be developed and compared.